 Almost 60% of international university students in Canada in 2019 worked toward bachelor’s degrees.
 Among Iranian students, that number was just 14.7%.
 More than half of Iranian university students in Canada last year were master’s students, and over 30% were doctoral students—around two and four times the all-countries average, respectively.

 What drives this disparity?
-Part of it is visa approval rates, as the table below shows:
+Part of it is study permit approval rates, as the table below shows:

 |Program Level||Applications||Approvals||Approval Rate|